 The truth is, we were using it so he WOULDN'T eat things.
 We were told to put drops of tabasco on things but it just encouraged him all the more.

 So is it safe to give dogs human foods?
 Well, not all human foods are safe for dog consumption, but many are.
 Foods like meat, vegetables and grains are generally okay in moderation.
 Make sure to consult a vet first if you're unsure.

-So is tea safe for dogs?
+Is tea safe for dogs?

-The answer is no, tea is not safe for dogs.
+The answer is no. Tea is not safe for dogs.
 Most teas contain caffeine, which is a stimulant.
 Dogs are more sensitive to the effects of caffeine than people.
 A couple of laps of tea or coffee are unlikely to do any harm, but if your dog swallows a handful of coffee beans or tea bags they could be in danger.
 Signs and treatment of caffeine poisoning are similar to chocolate toxicity.